 An important goal of recent Federal housing policy is to avoid concentrating poor families with children in a single development, particularly if the development is located in a low-income neighborhood.
 By permitting a broad choice of housing units, vouchers should lead to dispersal rather than concentration of poor families.
-In fact, vouchers perform far better than public housing or privately owned project-based assisted housing at enabling families to live outside areas of concentrated poverty (Newman and Schnare, 1997).
-The greater deconcentrating effect of vouchers is more pronounced when the analysis is limited to the effect of Federal housing programs on the neighborhoods in which subsidized families with children reside (Khadduri, Shroder, and Steffen, in press).
+In fact, vouchers perform far better than public housing or privately owned project-based assisted housing at enabling families to live outside of areas of concentrated poverty (Newman and Schnare, 1997).
+The greater deconcentrating effect of vouchers is more pronounced when the analysis is limited to the effect of Federal housing programs on the neighborhoods in which subsidized families with children reside (Khadduri et al., forthcoming).

-Vouchers are also more efficient than other existing Federal housing programs at avoiding the concentration of poor families within subsidized developments.
+Vouchers are also more efficient than other existing Federal housing programs at avoiding the concentration of poor families.
 Such concentration can be avoided by reserving a majority of the units for households with relatively higher incomes.
-This increases the supply of rental housing while avoiding poverty concentration and providing housing for families with the most severe housing problems.
 If the entire development is subsidized, however, the effect of such a mixed-income policy is that less needy families receive subsidy dollars.
-If, in addition to up-front subsidies to offset construction costs, units housing higher income families receive ongoing subsidies because the rents charged do not cover operating costs, then a policy of mixing incomes in a development will result in a misallocation of scarce housing resources.
+Such expenditure, if limited, may properly meet a need to increase the supply of rental housing while balancing the goals of avoiding poverty concentration and providing housing for families with the most severe housing problems.
+But if, in addition to up-front subsidies to offset construction costs, units housing relatively higher income families receive ongoing subsidies because the rents charged do not cover operating costs, then a policy of mixing incomes in a development will result in a misallocation of scarce housing resources.

 Because Congress understood that vouchers inherently mix poor families with others, the Quality Housing and Work Responsibility Act of 1998 (QHWRA) requires that PHAs target at least 75 percent of newly issued vouchers each year to extremely low-income families.
-To remedy the perceived overconcentration of extremely low-income families in public housing and project-based Section 8 developments, OHWRA revised Federal housing policy to require that only 40 percent of units available each year in such developments be occupied by households with extremely low incomes.
+To attempt to remedy the perceived overconcentration of extremely low-income families in public housing and project-based Section 8 developments, however, QHWRA revised Federal housing policy to require that only 40 percent of units available each year in such developments be occupied by households with extremely low incomes.
 One effect of the new Federal targeting requirements is to divert scarce subsidy dollars and housing units away from families with the greatest need.

 Rent policies, particularly in public housing, also have the effect of directing housing assistance to less needy families.
-Flat or ceiling rent policies, which cap rents regardless of income, are intended to encourage higher income families to remain in public housing as a means of deconcentrating poverty.
+Flat or ceiling rent policies that cap rents regardless of income are intended to encourage higher income families to remain in public housing as a means to deconcentrate poverty.
 (Project-based Section 8 developments generally must charge income-based rents up to the contract rent for the unit.)
 But if the flat or ceiling rent is set below the level of operating costs, an ongoing subsidy is required.
-In contrast, when housing subsidies are provided through vouchers, no additional subsidy is required to mix extremely low-income families together with families with higher incomes.
+In contrast, when housing subsidies are provided through vouchers, no additional subsidy is required to mix extremely low-income families and families with higher incomes.